VfL Wolfsburg – Bayer 04 Leverkusen: A Game Played In Such A High Tempo That It Was Tiring To Look At (0-3)

 Every manager needs wins, but no manager needs them more than a manager who has just arrived at a club.
 Leverkusen lost their first match under the reign of Peter Bosz against Borussia Mönchengladbach last week, and Bayern Munich are coming to town next week.
 This match almost served as a ‘must-win’ for Leverkusen.

 Bosz decided to field the same starting eleven as last week, in the same formation, his nominal 4-3-3 shape.
-Aranguíz as the lone holding midfielder, Julian Brandt and Kai Havertz as . . .
+Aranguíz as the lone holding midfielder, Julian Brandt and Kai . . .